RevealBi/sdk-samples-redshift/client/readme.md

    $.ig.RevealSdkSettings.setBaseUrl("http://localhost:5111/");
    ```

-You should now see the Reveal view embedded in your page.
+You should now see the Reveal view embedded in your page, and if you updated your data source / authentication details in the server, you can create / save dashboards.

 ---